Stochastic Dependence in Wireless Channel Capacity: A Hidden Resource: Dependence Control

 The algorithm of dependence control is shown in Algorithm \ref{dependence_control_algorithm}.
 It's worth noting that the Markov property is a pure property of copula, different copula functions provide a way to character the negative or positive dependence, based on which we can calculate the transition matrix of the controllable parameters in the wireless system, e.g., power, and bring their impacts into capacity.
 The Markov family copula is elaborated in Appendix \ref{markov_family_copula}.

 An example is illustrated in Fig. \ref{scatter_hist_capacity}.
 The fading process is independent and the power changes with negative or positive dependence, the result shows that the times series of the instantaneous capacity exhibits weakly negative dependence or weakly positive dependence, and the impact is manifested in the transient capacity, on the other hand, it indicates that the impact of independent parameters is strong.
-In addition, it shows that the transition probability measure of the Markov additive process is translation invariant in the cumulative capacity while not in the transient capacity.